SitengKang/SitengKang.github.io/_pages/cv.md

     * Extract skeleton information from radar images in the NOAA dataset.
     * Utilized OpenCV to identify bow echoes from skeleton information.
     * Designed a time series model for predicting severe weather conditions using the bow-echo information.
-  * Supervised by Prof. James Wang
+  * Supervised by Prof. James Wang.

-* Cryptography @ Purrdue University
+* Cryptography @ Purdue University
   * Analyzed the robustness of algorithms against parallel attacks by computing the space-time complexity of Argon2iA, Argon2iB, and greedy attacks.
-  * Supervised by Prof. Jeremiah Blocki
+  * Supervised by Prof. Jeremiah Blocki.
-  * Results published in CRYPTO(2019)
+  * Results published in CRYPTO(2019).

 Publications
 ======